HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 But nothing is free, and that's especially true for JavaScript—all that code has a cost.
 Let's dig in and take a closer look at how much script we use, how we use it, and what the fallout is.

-## How much JavaScript Do We Use?
+## How much JavaScript do we use?

-We mentioned that the script tag is the 6th most used HTML element.
+We mentioned that the `script` tag is the 6th most used HTML element.
 Let's dig in a bit deeper to see just how much JavaScript that actually amounts to.

-The median site (the 50th percentile) sends 444kb of JavaScript when loaded on a desktop device, and slightly less (411kb) to a mobile device.
+The median site (the 50th percentile) sends 444 KB of JavaScript when loaded on a desktop device, and slightly fewer (411 KB) to a mobile device.

 {{ figure_markup(
   image="page-weight-per-content-type.png",
-  caption="Distribution of the amount of JavaScript bytes loaded per page.", description="Bar chart showing the distribution of JavaScript bytes per page by about 10%.
+  caption="Distribution of the amount of JavaScript kilobytes loaded per page.", description="Bar chart showing the distribution of JavaScript bytes per page by about 10%.
 Desktop pages consistently load more JavaScript bytes than mobile pages.
 The 10th, 25th, 50th, 75th, and 90th percentiles for desktop are: 87 KB, 209 KB, 444 KB, 826 KB, and 1,322 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn1IaMxnTl0jhdC-C-vC5VLN_boJfLAaOfGJ968IalK1vPc8-dz0OkVmNY0LjMxZ6BIwSRB7xtRmIE/pubchart?oid=441749673&format=interactive", sheets_gid="2139688512", sql_file="bytes_2020.sql"
 ) }}

 It's a bit disappointing that there isn't a bigger gap here.
-While it's dangerous to make too many assumptions about network or processing power based on whether the device in use is a phone or a desktop (or somewhere in between), it's worth noting that HTTP Archive mobile tests are done by emulating a Moto G4 and a 3G network.
-In other words, if there was any work being done adapt to less than ideal circumstances by passing down less code, these tests should be showing it.
+While it's dangerous to make too many assumptions about network or processing power based on whether the device in use is a phone or a desktop (or somewhere in between), it's worth noting that [HTTP Archive mobile tests](./methodology#webpagetest) are done by emulating a Moto G4 and a 3G network.
+In other words, if there was any work being done to adapt to less-than-ideal circumstances by passing down less code, these tests should be showing it.

 The trend also seems to be in favor of using more JavaScript, not less.
-Comparing to last year's results, at the median we see a 13.6% increase in JavaScript as tested on a desktop device, and a 14.5% increase in the amount of JavaScript sent to a mobile device.
+Comparing to [last year's results](../2019/javascript#how-much-javascript-do-we-use), at the median we see a 13.4% increase in JavaScript as tested on a desktop device, and a 14.4% increase in the amount of JavaScript sent to a mobile device.

 <figure>
   <table>